 - 1/4 teaspoon dried red chili flakes

-Pour into a mason jar for safe keeping.
+- Pour into a mason jar for safe keeping.
 Once refrigerated, the sauce will thicken.
-Simple stir whisk the sauce again to loosen it up.
+Simply stir whisk the sauce again to loosen it up.

 Are you making this recipe?
 Show me your version!
 Tag me on Instagram or Facebook!